whitlow6/Azure---Role-Based-Access-Control/README.md

 5. Click the No members selected link, on the Add members blade, select Joseph Price, and click Select.
 6. Back on the New Group blade, click Create.

+Result: You used the Azure Portal to create a user and a group, and assigned the user to the group

 ### 3️⃣ **Create a Junior Admins group containing the user account of Isabel Garcia as its member.**

 In this exercise, you will complete the following tasks: